cybeq/VuelCalendar/README.md

 **Updated  13.03.2024 | 16:00 | Read about new features at the end of the document -> v.0.1.4**
+## About
+VuelCalendar is a versatile calendar search tool akin to V-Calendar, designed for efficient schedule management and event allocation along a horizontal timeline.
+It offers a range of features facilitating the manipulation, deletion, modification, and addition of events, along with configurations for timeline styling and date ranges.

+This calendar tool serves as a robust platform for organizing events and managing time efficiently.
+Users can seamlessly navigate through dates, allocate events with precision, and customize the display to suit their specific needs.
+Whether it's for personal scheduling, project management, or team coordination, VuelCalendar provides a user-friendly interface coupled with powerful functionalities.

+Key features of VuelCalendar include:

+- Event Management: Users can effortlessly add, edit, move, and delete events directly on the timeline, streamlining the process of organizing schedules.

+- Customizable Timeline: The timeline display can be configured to accommodate different date ranges, time intervals, and styles, ensuring flexibility in visualizing schedules.

+- Date Range Selection: Users can specify date ranges to focus on specific periods, making it easier to manage schedules within desired timeframes.

+- Configurable Event Properties: Users can define various properties for events, such as title, description, duration, and color coding, for enhanced organization and clarity.

+- Integration Capabilities: VuelCalendar can be integrated with other applications and platforms, allowing for seamless data exchange and collaboration.

 ## How to Use